-Further, in the product print segment, judgement is required to determine whether revenue should be recognised over time or at a point in time.
+In the Product Print segment (EPS) and Digital Imaging (FFEI's) R&D revenue, judgement is required to determine whether revenue should be recognised over time or at a point in time.
 Where revenue is recognised over time, estimation is required to establish how much of the performance obligation has been satisfied and how much is recorded as a contract liability.
+A significant deficiency in the control environment was identified with respect to revenue recognition at EPS in the prior year, which represents an increased risk if not appropriately remediated.

-We understood the group's revenue recognition policies and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.
+We understood the Group's revenue recognition policies and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.

-In respect of the main UK trading entity, which comprised 60% of the group's revenue, we analysed the whole population of transactions from invoicing to cash collection, including adjustments to arrive at revenue recognised in the year.
-Where the postings did not follow our expectation, we investigated and understood the characteristics of these entries and tested a sample to assess their validity by agreeing the transactions back to source documentation.
+In respect of the main UK trading entity, which comprised 68% of the Group's revenue, we used data analytics to analyse the whole population of transactions from invoicing to cash journals, including adjustments to arrive at revenue recognised in the year.

+Where the journal postings did not follow our expectation, we investigated and assessed the integrity of these entries and tested a sample to assess their validity by agreeing the transactions back to source documentation.

-We performed tests of detail for a sample of revenue transactions to confirm the transactions had been appropriately recorded in the income statement with reference to IFRS 15 and corroborated that control of the products had been transferred to the customer by:
+We performed tests of detail for a sample of revenue transactions to confirm the transactions had been appropriately recorded in the income statement in accordance with IFRS 15 and corroborated that control of the products had been transferred to the customer by:

-- analysing the contract and terms of the sale to determine that the group had fulfilled the requirements of the contract; - confirming revenue could be reliably measured by reference to underlying documentation; and - confirming collectability of the revenue was reasonably assured by considering recent collection history and the ageing of receivables.
+- analysing the contract and/or terms of the sale to determine that the Group had fulfilled the requirements of the contract; - confirming revenue could be reliably measured by reference to underlying documentation; and - confirming collectability of the revenue was reasonably assured by considering recent collection history and the ageing of receivables.